What kinds of reproductive diseases occur in ferrets?

 Why does this happen?

-Like cats, ferrets are what are known as induced ovulators; that is, the act of breeding stimulates the ovaries to release eggs.
+Like cats, ferrets are what are known as induced ovulators.
+This means that the act of breeding stimulates the ovaries to release ovarian follicles.
 If the ferret does not ovulate, she will continue to produce estrogen.
 Unlike cats, the ferret is susceptible to secondary effects from the high levels of estrogen that circulate in the bloodstream just before estrus (heat).

 What signs should I look for?

 The main effect of chronically high levels of estrogen is suppression of the production of blood cells by the bone marrow.
-The bone marrow produces the whole spectrum of circulating blood cells; thus, over time, the ferret may become deficient in red blood cells, white blood cells, and/or platelets.
+The bone marrow produces the whole spectrum of circulating blood cells (red blood cells, white blood cells and platelets).
+Female ferrets with hyperestrogenism may become deficient in red blood cells, white blood cells, and/or platelets.

 A decreased production of red blood cells in the bone marrow will eventually result in a deficiency of red blood cells in the circulation, or anemia.
 One of the most obvious signs of anemia is pale gums, or loss of the normal pink color of the mucous membranes.
 Since red blood cells carry oxygen from the lungs to the rest of the body, anemic ferrets will often be listless and may breathe quickly due to the effect of lack of oxygen in the tissues of the body.
-Because the anemia develops gradually, the ferret’s body is able to compensate, and the signs of disease are subtle until late in the condition, when the ferret can no longer hide its signs.
+Because the anemia develops gradually, the ferret’s body may be able compensate initially, but over time as the lack of red blood cell production continues, the ferret may become critically anemic and in need of a transfusion to survive.

 Bone marrow suppression also decreases the number of circulating platelets, which are an important factor in control of bleeding.
 In a normal animal when blood vessels are damaged or broken, platelets will clump together to seal the leak and stop the hemorrhage.
 In a ferret with decreased platelets due to high levels of estrogen, an increased tendency to bruise or bleed occurs.
 This can be seen most easily in the gums, but may occur in any mucous membranes.
 Uncontrolled hemorrhage may also occur in the gastrointestinal tract or other internal organs.
 Hemorrhage is a common cause of death in these hyperestrogenic ferrets.